Effect of cow manure’s particle size on the distribution of Coliform bacterial contamination in a soil column under grass cultivation

 Materials and Methods

-This research was conducted in the greenhouse and column experiment's condition with grass cultivation.
-The used columns were made of polyethylene with an external diameter of 160 and the height of 350 mm.
-Cow manure was dried for 72 hours at room temperature and passed through 0.25, 0.5, 1 and 2 mm sieves.
-In this research, the amount of applied cow manure in the treatments was added based on 36 tons/ha to the surface of the soil columns.
+This research was conducted in the greenhouse and column experiments condition with grass cultivation.
+Cow manure was dried for 72 hours and passed through 0.25, 0.5, 1.0, and 2.0 mm sieves.
 The grass was prepared and placed uniformly on the surface of the soil columns.
-Then a 14 days were given for stabilization and settlement of the grass roots into the soil columns.
-The columns were irrigated once every two days by custom surface method until reaching the soil moisture to the field capacity.
+Then 14 days were given for the stabilization and settlement of the grass roots into the soil columns.
+The columns were irrigated once every two days by custom surface method until the soil moisture to the field capacity.
 The column’s height was divided into six equal layers, in which each layer was sampled to measure the remaining E. coli bacteria.
 The live counting method was used to determine the bacteria accumulation on the soil profile.
-For the measurement, a nine cc of distilled water was added to one gr of each soil sample and they were put and kept in a shaker for 30 minutes.
+For the measurement, a nine cubic centimeter of distilled water was added to one gr of each soil sample and they were put and kept in a shaker for 30 minutes.
 After preparing the soil samples’ dilutions, 100 µl of each dilution was cultured on the Eosin Methylene Blue (EMB) culture medium.
-The plates were retained at 37° C, the temperature suitable for E. coli growth.
+The plates were retained at 37 °C, the temperature suitable for E. coli growth.
 After 24 hours, the bacteria colonies were counted and reported per ml.
-Due to the difference in the initial concentration of bacteria in the cow manure samples, the relative concentration index of bacteria, was used to compare the concentration of bacteria in the effluent and the soil profile.
-This is the bacteria concentration ratio to the concentration of input bacteria, at each depth of the soil with S/C0 parameter, it was shown that C0 and S are the bacteria concentration in the manure columns and the bacterial growth rate in the soil depth respectively.
+Due to the difference in the initial concentration of bacteria in the cow manure samples, the relative concentration index of bacteria was used to compare the concentration of bacteria in the effluent and the soil profile.
+This is the bacteria concentration ratio to the concentration of input bacteria, at each depth of the soil with the S/C0 parameter, it was shown that C0 and S are the bacteria concentration in the manure columns and the bacterial growth rate in the soil depth respectively.

 Results and Discussion